mmueller/clog/README.md

 * Millisecond/microsecond timestamps (will require OS-specific patches).
 * Support custom allocators (rather than malloc).
-* Variadic macros, because those require C99 or C++11.
+* Variadic macros, because those are not C++98 compatible.
+(Considering adding anyway soon.)

-\* Requires a `vsnprintf` function to be available, which is non-C89.
-   (However, many C environments provide it.)
-If you need strict C89 conformance, there are freely available `vsnprintf` implementations on the web.
-I opted not to include one here because it would defeat the purpose of making clog a small, single-header-file project.
+\* Requires `vsnprintf()` and `va_copy()` to exist.
+These might not be available on every C++98 compiler, so please let me know if you run into a compiler that complains.
+May work on some C89 compilers, but I'm not supporting C89 officially.

 Download
 --------